 On October 23, 2001, Suzanne T. Gardner became the City’s first female firefighter when she was sworn in by James M. Cahill, Mayor of the City of New Brunswick.

 The department presently operates out of three locations.
 Fire Headquarters on Joyce Kilmer Avenue, houses the Administrative offices of the department, Engine Company #1, Ladder Company #1 and Rescue #3.
 Engine Company #2 is located on Burnet Street in the Rutgers Village/Edgebrook section of the city and Engine Company #5 is located at the corner of Bartlett and Wyckoff Streets in the 6th Ward.

-Presently the New Brunswick Fire Department is comprised of 1 Director, 5 Deputy Chiefs, 8 Captains, 8 Lieutenants, 56 Firefighters and 1 secretary.
-The Fire Prevention Bureau is comprised of 1 Fire Official and 2 Fire Prevention Specialists.
+Presently the New Brunswick Fire Department is comprised of 1 Director, 4 Deputy Chiefs, 8 Captains, 10 Lieutenants, 76 Firefighters and 1 secretary.
+The Division of Fire Safety is comprised of 1 Fire Official and 3 Fire Prevention Specialists.